smart-scaler/smartscaler-apps-installer/README.md

 ## 🧾 EGS License Setup

-1. Complete the registration process at [Avesha EGS Registration](https://avesha.io/egs-registration) to receive the required access credentials and product license for running the script.
+1. Complete the registration process at [Avesha EGS Registration](https://avesha.io/egs-registration) to receive the required access credentials

 2. After successful registration, Avesha will process your license request and send the **license YAML file** to your registered email address.